-The South African Centre for Digital Language Resources (SADiLaR) is a new research infrastructure set up by the Department of Science and Technology (DST) as part of the new South African Research Infrastructure Roadmap (SARIR).
+The South African Centre for Digital Language Resources (SADiLaR) is a new research infrastructure set up by the Department of Science and Innovation (DSI) as part of the new South African Research Infrastructure Roadmap (SARIR).
 This centre focuses on the digitisation of language resources, and the high-level training of scholars in methodological aspects related to the use of digital language resources in research and development endeavours.

 In order to achieve these aims, SADiLaR runs: